-Regions of the Head and Neck
+Regions of the head and neck

 The head is the superior part of the body that is attached to the trunk by the neck.
-It is the control and communication centre as well as the “loading dock” for the body.
+It is the control and communication center as well as the “loading dock” for the body.
 It houses the brain and therefore is the site of our consciousness: ideas, creativity, imagination, responses, decision making and memory.
-It includes special sensory receivers (eyes, ears, mouth and nose), broadcast devices for voice and expression, and portals for the intake of fuel (food), water and oxygen and the exhaust of carbon dioxide.
+It includes special sensory receivers (eyes, ears, mouth, and nose), broadcast devices for voice and expression, and portals for the intake of fuel (food), water and oxygen and the exhaust of carbon dioxide.

 To allow clear and precise communications regarding the location of structures, injuries, or pathologies, the head and neck are each divided into regions.
 The large number of regions into which these body parts are divided is a reflection of both their functional complexity and importance.

 The head is divided into 14 regions, 8 of which belong to the face.
 These regions are: Frontal, parietal, occipital, temporal, auricular, mastoid, orbital, infraorbital, buccal, parotid, zygomatic, nasal, oral and mental regions.

 All of these 14 regions can be grouped into either a neurocranial portion or viscerocranial portion.

-With the exception of the auricular region, which includes the external ear, the names of the regions of the neurocranial portion of the head corresponds to the underlying bones or bony features, and they are the frontal, parietal, occipital, temporal and mastoid regions.
+With the exception of the auricular region, which includes the external ear, the names of the regions of the neurocranial portion of the head correspond to the underlying bones or bony features, and they are the frontal, parietal, occipital, temporal and mastoid regions.
 The remaining eight regions of the head belong to the face and are grouped as viscerocranial.

 The following is a brief description of some of these head regions: